Creative World Travel

 OVERNIGHT IN ROME

+Another must-see is Il Vittoriano, the National Monument to Victor Emmanuel II, also called Altare della Patria (Altar of the Fatherland).
 It is worth climbing the huge staircase to the top for the excellent views.
-Also worth visiting are the two museums in the monument, both free.
-One is the The Central Museum of the Risorgimento at the Vittoriano , an historical display of the period of Italian unification, and the other an art exhibit .
+Also worth visiting are the two free museums in the monument.
+One is the The Central Museum of the Risorgimento at the Vittoriano, an historical display of the period of Italian unification.
+The other offers art exhibits.

 VISIT TO ST. PETER'S AND VATICAN CITY